 The Central Highlands area (map) is nestled in the heart of Central Queensland and boasts strong communities, a diverse economy, pristine landscapes, expanding infrastructure and a climate that offers a great lifestyle.

-The Central Highlands has an area of approximately 60,000km2 that includes rural localities and small towns, with the regional centre being the town of Emerald.
+Our region spans an area of almost 60,000 square kilometres and includes rural localities and small towns, with the regional centre being the town of Emerald.
 The historical railway, mining and agricultural towns have evolved into towns that are recognised for their liveability and offer a range of lifestyle options.